List of English football first tier top scorers

-The top tier in English football today is the Premier League, replacing the Football League First Division for the 1992–93 inaugural season.
-Since the 1888–89 season, the first year of top flight football, three players have scored over 300 goals with a further 25 players scoring over 200 goals.
-In total 256 players have all scored 100 goals or more.
-110 individual players have been named top scorer.
-Players from Tottenham Hotspur have been named top scorer more than players from any other club, appearing thirteen times on this list.
-Jimmy Greaves, the all-time top goal scorer in top flight history, won it four times whilst at Tottenham.
-Nineteen nationalities are represented and although the vast majority of players are English, there were fifteen times where the top scorer in the First Division was Scottish.
-Since the Premier League started, the player (or players) is awarded the Golden Boot Trophy, for the most league goals in the season.
-In the Premier League era, Thierry Henry, Arsenal, and Mohamed Salah, Liverpool, have both won the Golden Boot accolade on four occasions.
-Wayne Rooney, the Premier League's third highest goal scorer, does not appear on this list at all.
+The top tier in English football today is the Premier League, replacing the Football League First Division for the 1992–93 inaugural campaign.
+Since the 1888–89 season, the first year of top flight football, three players have scored over 300 goals, with a further 25 players scoring over 200.
+In total, 256 players have scored 100 goals or more in the English top flight.

+110 individual players have been named a season's top scorer.
+Players from Tottenham Hotspur have been top scorer more than any other club, appearing thirteen times on this list.
+Jimmy Greaves, the all-time leading goalscorer in English top flight history, earned the accolade four times whilst at Tottenham.
+Nineteen nationalities are represented, and although the vast majority of top scorers have historically been English, there were fifteen times where the top scorer in the First Division was Scottish.
+Since the start of the Premier League era, the player (or players) that scores the most goals in a season is awarded the Golden Boot.
+In the Premier League era, Thierry Henry of Arsenal and Mohamed Salah of Liverpool have both won the Golden Boot on a record four occasions.
+Despite being the Premier League's third-highest goalscorer, Wayne Rooney does not appear on this list at all, having never finished an individual season as the top scorer.

-Once a rarity, a more widespread assortment of nationalities has achieved this success in recent years; in the 2018–19 season, it was shared between three players from different African countries, then in the 2021–22 season, Son Heung-min from South Korea finished level with Egypt's Mohamed Salah.
-Sergio Agüero won the award once, scoring 26 in the 2014–15 season.
-The Argentinian striker scored 184 goals between 2011 and 2021 to become the top foreign top flight goal scorer, a record later bettered by Salah during the 2024–25 season.
+Once a rarity, a more widespread assortment of nationalities has achieved this success in recent years; in the 2018–19 season, the Golden Boot was shared between three players from different African countries, and in the 2021–22 season, South Korean Son Heung-min finished level with Egypt's Mohamed Salah, becoming the first Asian to be named top scorer.
+Sergio Agüero won the award once, scoring 26 goals in the 2014–15 season; in total, the Argentinian striker scored 184 goals between 2011 and 2021 to become the highest scoring foreign player in the top flight, a record later bettered by Salah during the 2024–25 season.